Santanyí

 This municipality in the southeast of Majorca is home to the towns of Santanyí, Calonge, s'Alqueria Blanca and es Llombards, as well as Cala d'Or, Portopetro, Cap d'es Moro, Cala Figuera, Cala Santanyí, Cala Llombards and Cala de s'Almunia.
-The municipality encompasses a variety of beaches popular for their scenic beauty.
+The municipality encompasses a variety of beaches popular for their scenery.
 The coast covered by the municipality extends around 35 km (21.8 mi) along the southeast coast of the island.
 It also holds 172 archaeological sites, evidence of the existence of a productive agriculture and farming tradition since at least the Talaiotic period.

 Santanyí is also home to a protected natural area known as the Mondragó Natural Parc.

+Monuments

+The church is famous for its 18th century organ, restored by Gerhard Grenzing.